dwhinham/mt32-pi/README.md

 ## ✨ Quick-start guide

 1. Download the latest release from the [Releases] section.
-2. Extract contents to a blank FAT32-formatted SD card.
+2. Extract contents to a blank [FAT32-formatted SD card][SD card preparation].
+    * Read the [SD card preparation] wiki page for hints on formatting an SD card correctly (especially under Windows).
     * If you are updating an old version, you can just replace the `kernel*.img` files.
 The other boot files will not change often; but keep an eye on the [changelog] just in case.
 3. For MT-32 support, add your MT-32 or CM-32L ROM images to the `roms` directory - you have to provide these for copyright reasons.
     * You will need at least one control ROM and one PCM ROM.